redfin/react-server/packages/react-server/core/__tests__/integration/README.md

 ### `getTransitionBrowser(url: String, callback: Function(browser))`

-Visits a dummy page, and then clicks on a triton `Link` to visit the `url` and returns a Zombie browser object once all the the client JavaScript has run.
+Visits a dummy page, and then clicks on a `react-server` `Link` to visit the `url` and returns a Zombie browser object once all the the client JavaScript has run.
 Does not create a Jasmine spec.

 ### `getPort`

-Returns the port number being used to launch triton servers.
+Returns the port number being used to launch `react-server` servers.
 Useful if you want to manually fire up a Zombie browser and point it at the server.